 Easy Way Instead of the Right Way Safety Talk

-There are many reasons as to why incidents occur that result in property loss or injury on the job.
+There are many reasons why incidents occur that result in property loss or injury on the job.
 Oftentimes, there have to be multiple failures in the safeguards that are put into place (or not put into place) for an injury to occur due to an exposure to a hazard.
 A major reason there is a failure in the safeguards that are supposed to protect employees is that individuals take the easy way out when completing the work task instead of doing it the right way.
 It is necessary to recognize the importance of doing tasks the right way every time and the consequences of not doing so.

 Reasons Behind Doing Tasks the Easy Way